 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Medulloblastoma.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Medulloblastoma is a type of brain tumor.
-A brain tumor begins when normal cells in the brain change and grow uncontrollably, forming a mass.
+A brain tumor begins when healthy cells in the brain change and grow uncontrollably, forming a mass.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

 Looking for More of an Overview?